tvories/packer-vsphere-hcl/README.md

 These files are specifically provided during the packer command to tell packer which build to process.
 An example packer command would be: `packer build -force --only vsphere-iso.windows --var-file=2019.pkrvars.hcl .`

 Note the trailing period in that command.
 That is telling packer to build everything in the directory, which is required to get the `auto.pkrvars.hcl` to work correctly.
 Note in that command the `--only` flag.
 That tells packer to only build the `vsphere-iso.windows` source.

+## Using in Docker

+I maintain the [packer-with-win-update](https://github.com/tvories/packer-with-win-update) docker container.
+You can run this code in docker with the following syntax:

+`docker run --rm tvories/packer-with-win-update build --only vsphere-iso.windows --var-file=2019.pkrvars.hcl .`